graycoreio/daffodil/libs/design/article/README.md

 ## Headings
 <design-land-example-viewer-container example="article-headings"></design-land-example-viewer-container>

-## Article Lead
-Lead is used as the opening paragraph to provide a summary or leading information for an article.
-Lead is a custom directive of article and is not a native element selector.
-To use it, add `daffArticleLead` to a paragraph (`<p>`).

-<design-land-example-viewer-container example="article-lead"></design-land-example-viewer-container>

 ## Article Meta
 Meta is used if there is metadata information about your article (i.e. author name, date, etc).
 Meta is a custom directive of article and is not a native element selector.
 To use it, add `daffArticleMeta` to a paragraph (`<p>`).